8bits-code/blog/_posts/2021-02-17-Criando-Uma-Virtualenv-no-Ubuntu.md

 </div>

-Esperamos ter-lo ajudado a sanar suas dúvidas.
+Esperamos tê-lo(a) ajudado(a) a sanar suas dúvidas.
-Até o próximo artigo...
+Até o próximo post...